 Chris Smalling: Ole Gunnar Solskjaer confirms Roma loan for defender

-Marcos Rojo "staying definitely", says Solskjaer, who "can see Matteo Darmian leaving"
+Marcos Rojo "staying definitely", says Solskjaer, who "can see Matteo Darmian leaving"; United boss also talks Zlatan Ibrahimovic and Alexis Sanchez

 By Zinny Boswell